Vasishtha: Birth

 Vasishtha's birth story is retold in many later Hindu scriptures.
 The Puranas state that he has three births.
-In the first, he is a Manasputra (mind-born son) created by the god Brahma.
+In the first, he is a manasaputra (mind-born son) created by the god Brahma.
 After the destruction of the Daksha Yajna, Vasishtha is killed, but is recreated by Brahma.
-Vashishtha became the royal guru of Nimi, a king.
-However, Nimi forgot to invite Vashishtha in a yajna and in rage, Vashishtha cursed Nimi to die soon.
-Nimi responded by offering him with the same curse.
+Vasishtha became the royal guru of Nimi, a king.
+However, Nimi forgot to invite Vasishtha in a yajna and an enraged Vasishtha cursed Nimi to die soon.
+Nimi responded by offering him the same curse.
 Frightened, Vashishtha ran towards his father, Brahma.
-Brahma suggested him to emerge in Varuna and Mitra.
-When Urvashi was seen by Varuna and Mitra, Vashishtha reemerged from them.
+Brahma suggested him to merge into Varuna and Mitra.
+When Urvashi was seen by Varuna and Mitra, Vasishtha reemerged from them.

-According to Agarwal, one story states that Vashishtha wanted to commit suicide by falling into river Saraswati.
+According to Agarwal, one story states that Vasishtha wanted to commit suicide by falling into river Sarasvati.
 But the river prevented this sacrilege by splitting into hundreds of shallow channels.
-This story, states Agarwal, may have very ancient roots, where "the early man observed the braiding process of the Satluj" and because such a story could not have invented without the residents observing an ancient river (in Rajasthan) drying up and its tributaries such as Sutlej reflowing to merge into Indus river.
+This story, states Agarwal, may have very ancient roots, where "the early man observed the braiding process of the Satluj" and because such a story could not have been invented without the residents observing an ancient river (in Rajasthan) drying up and its tributaries such as Sutlej reflowing to merge into Indus river.

-Rivalry with Vishwamitra
+Rivalry with Vishvamitra

-Vashishtha is known for his feud with Vishwamitra.
-The king Vishwamitra coveted Vashistha's divine cow Nandini (Kamadhenu) that could fulfil material desires.
-Vashishtha destroyed Vishwamitra's army and sons.
-Vishwamitra acquired weapons from Lord Shiva and incinerated Vashishtha's hermitage and sons, but Vashistha baffled all of Vishwamitra's weapons.
-There is also an instance mentioned in the Mandala 7, of the Rigveda about the Dasharadnya Battle.
-This battle was fought as King Sudas of Bharata tribe appointed Vashishtha instead of Vishwamitra as his main priest.
-However later, Vishwamitra betook severe penances for thousands of years and became a Brahmarshi.
-He eventually reconciled with Vashishtha.
+Vasishtha is known for his feud with Vishvamitra.
+The king Vishvamitra coveted Vasishtha's divine cow Nandini (Kamadhenu) that could fulfil material desires.
+Vasishtha destroyed Vishvamitra's army and sons.
+Vishvamitra acquired weapons from Shiva and incinerated Vasishtha's hermitage and sons, but Vasishtha baffled all of Vishvamitra's weapons.
+There is also an instance mentioned in the Mandala 7, of the Rigveda about the Battle of the Ten Kings.
+This battle was fought as King Sudas of Bharata tribe appointed Vashishtha instead of Vishvamitra as his main priest.
+However later, Vishvamitra betook severe penances for thousands of years and became a Brahmarshi.
+He eventually reconciled with Vasishtha.

 Disciples

-Vashishtha is best known as the priest and preceptor, teacher of the Ikshvaku kings clan.
+Vasishtha is known as the priest and preceptor, teacher of the Ikshvaku kings clan.
 He was also the preceptor of Manu, the progenitor of Kshatriyas and Ikshvaku's father.
 Other characters like Nahusha, Rantideva, lord Rama and Bhishma were his disciples.
-When the Bharata king Samvarta lost his kingdom to the Panchalas, he became the disciple of Vashistha.
-Under Vashistha's guidance, Samvarta regained his kingdom and became the ruler of the earth.
+When the Bharata king Samvarta lost his kingdom to the Panchalas, he became the disciple of Vasishtha.
+Under Vasishtha's guidance, Samvarta regained his kingdom and became the ruler of the earth.